We'd love to help with your Web-related specification. Here’s how.

 The TAG is a service organization.
 It exists to help ensure that the web makes sense as a platform, that the bits fit together in natural ways, and that the design is coherent.
 The TAG serves as an advocate for developer interests and consistent design principles.

-The TAG focuses primarily on providing technical feedback to folks designing APIs and looking to evolve existing designs.
-That tends to take the form of collaborative specification review.
-These reviews tend to start with a discussion between TAG members and spec authors, sometimes on a call or face-to-face meeting, and result in feedback to the design in whatever forum works best for the API designer.
+The TAG focuses primarily on providing technical feedback to people designing APIs and looking to evolve existing designs.
+That tends to take the form of collaborative design review of proposals and/or specifications.
+These reviews start with a discussion between TAG members and spec authors, sometimes on a call or face-to-face meeting, and result in written feedback to the design.

 The TAG is happy to provide feedback on nearly any Web-related specification, including work happening outside the W3C.
 To get TAG feedback, open a review issue in our design-reviews repository.